rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 ---

 ### Syncing and Rotating Secrets

 ESO automatically syncs secrets from the cloud provider's secret manager based on the `refreshInterval`.
 If a secret is rotated in GCP, ESO will update the Kubernetes secret, ensuring the cluster always has the latest version.

 ---

-### Security and Encryption
+### Security and Encryption in Kubernetes

 #### Encryption at Rest in GCP
 All secrets in **Google Cloud Secret Manager** (GCPSM) are encrypted by default using Google-managed encryption keys.
 Optionally, you can use customer-managed encryption keys (CMEK) to control the encryption of your secrets.

 #### Encryption in Transit
-When ESO fetches the secrets from GCPSM, they are transmitted securely using **TLS encryption** to ensure that secrets are safe during transit.
+When ESO fetches the secrets from GCPSM, they are transmitted securely using **TLS encryption** to ensure that secrets are protected while being transmitted. **TLS encryption** ensures that data in transit remains private and protected from interception.

+#### Decryption Process
+The secret remains **encrypted at rest** in GCP, but when ESO requests the secret, GCPSM **decrypts it** inside Google's infrastructure.
+The **decrypted secret** is then sent to ESO over the secure TLS connection, ensuring that the secret remains secure during transmission.

 #### In Kubernetes
 Once ESO retrieves the secret from GCPSM, it is stored in Kubernetes as a **Kubernetes Secret**.
 Kubernetes secrets are base64-encoded by default but not encrypted.
 However, you can configure Kubernetes to encrypt secrets at rest using Kubernetes' native encryption mechanisms.